 - 8 Ways To Make Over Your Windows

 - How to Protect Your Biggest Decor Investments

 - Home Decor Tricks Every Woman Should Know

 - 10 Cheap & Chic Summer Decorating Trends

 - Instagram Feeds To Follow For Home Decor

 By Brienne Walsh

-Inspired by our favorite opulent television interiors, Glo asked Blanche Garcia, interior designer and cast member of HGTV Design Star, for tips on how to make your home look just as luxe as shows like Revenge, Deception and Gossip Girl.
+Inspired by our favorite opulent television interiors, Glo asked Blanche Garcia, interior designer and cast member of HGTV Design Star, for tips on how to make your home look just as luxe as shows like Revenge, Suits and The Carrie Diaries.
 With these design tips, you can create your very own posh Manhattan space—no drama necessary.